Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 24

-is a fraction of the municipality of Riomaggiore in the province of La Spezia.
-One of the most charming and romantic villages of the Cinque Terre, built on a 70-meter high rock with colorful houses overlooking the sea.
-It is all up and down, with steep and narrow alleys leading to a small square near the sea where you can find several seafood restaurants.
-Manarola does not have a beach, the seabed in the marina is deep and from the rocks you can take a swim and a few dips.
+It is a hamlet in the municipality of Riomaggiore in the province of La Spezia.
+One of the most charming and romantic villages in the Cinque Terre, built on a 70-meter-high rock face, its colorful houses overlooking the sea.
+It's a hilly, winding road, with steep, narrow alleys leading to a small square near the sea where you'll find several seafood restaurants.
+Manarola doesn't have a beach; the water in the harbor is deep, and you can swim and dive from the rocks.

 2 hours Admission ticket free